yiisoft/yii2/docs/guide/db-active-record.md

 Now whenever you are performing a query (e.g. `find()`, `findOne()`) or defining a relation (e.g. `hasOne()`) with `Comment`, you will be calling an instance of `CommentQuery` instead of `ActiveQuery`.

-You can customize the `CommentQuery` class in many creative ways to improve your query building experience.
-For example, you can define new query building methods:
+You now have to define the `CommentQuery` class, which can be customized in many creative ways to improve your query building experience.
+For example,

 ```php
 // file CommentQuery.php